dongyi-guo/my-study/715/student-representative.md

 Yikes:

 * There is limited chance to Dr. David Herbert's teaching session.
+* Pre-tutorial Quiz makes it a bit intense (even for last week's tutorial), students are looking forward to have more flexibility to prepare for the quiz more.
 * There are students hoping there could be more focus on practical exercises for this unit.

 ---

 **1. How do you feel about learning in this unit so far?
 Do you feel overloaded?
-Comparing to KIT501/726 there are more theoretical contents / assessments in KIT715, are you liking this change or you expect more practical exercise? **
+Comparing to KIT501/726 there are more theoretical contents / assessments in KIT715, are you liking this change or you expect more practical exercise?**

 Students in our tutorial are feeling quite fine about the content load and plan, all students in our tutorial have a clear view of what is ahead in this unit's study and assessment.
 For the theoreticality and practicality, most of the students are more happy about and welcoming the more theory-based studies compared to KIT501/726, while there are some students would miss the practicality in KIT501/726 and wish there could be more contents / assessments on practical activities, such as CTFs or Red Team Blue Team.